leeyuejia/gamerstergram/project-scope.md

 ## Main Features

 1) Sign in / Sign out.
 Authenticating user and start user's session
-2) Search bar to filter out tags, username and game title
+2) Search bar to filter out by tags, username or title
 3) Dashboard that shows User's latest feeds
 4) Create and Post feeds which have
     - Required fields like ( Title, tags, game title, description)